Pythons-And-Ladders/the-coke-can-project/Module Demos/DEMOS_README.md

 - **OLED**: Code to display text onto the sh1106 OLED screen.
 - **PMU**: Code to interface with the onboard AXP2101 power management unit (PMU) and retrieve intrinsic node data.
 - **RTC**: Code to read date and time from the onboard real-time clock (RTC).
-- **WiFi**: Code demonstrating the device's ability to set up an Access Point (AP) for direct connections and host a simple web server, or connect to an existing WiFi network in Station mode for sending and receiving HTTP GET requests.
+- **WiFi**: Code demonstrating the device's ability to set up an Access Point (AP) for direct connections and host a simple web server, or connect to an existing WiFi network in Station (STA) mode for sending and receiving HTTP GET requests.